KannonZenetism/zenetism-field-physics/the-zenetist-canon/axioms/necessity-contra-probability.md

-#### Methodological Note: Necessity contra Probability in Multiversal Emergence
+## Axiom of Necessity contra Probability in Multiversal Emergence

 Earlier formulations claimed the multiverse as logically necessary given Zero / Infinity mathematical equivalence and the Principle of Sufficient Reason.
 This has been refined: